 - Canon for Music and Liturgy, The Reverend Canon Clare MacLaren

 - Canon for Outreach and Discipleship, The Reverend Canon Peter Dobson

 - The Archdeacon of Northumberland, The Venerable Rachel Wood

 - Mr David Bilton (Bishop’s appointment and Senior Non-Executive Member)

 - Mr Eric Jubb (congregational appointment)

 - Chapter Steward is Kate Sussams, Chief Operating Officer, who attends every Chapter meeting

 The College of Canons

-Our College of Canons brings together a wide geographical reach and rich expertise.
+Chapter is supported by the College of Canons which brings together a wide geographical reach and rich expertise.
 The Canons are ambassadors for the Cathedral and offer us wise counsel.
 The College of Canons is composed of Honorary and Lay Canons appointed by the Bishop and it supports the life of the Cathedral in many different ways.
 The members of the College of Canons are the Bishop, the Dean, Suffragan and full-time Assistant Bishops, the Archdeacons and every Lay and Clerical Canon of the Cathedral.
 The Chapter seeks to keep the College of Canons informed about the work of the Cathedral and may seek its views on various matters.